krispai/Krisp-SDK-Sample-Apps/README.md

 * KRISP_INC
 * KRISP_LIB

-The one optional parameter is MKL_LIB that points to the directory that contains Intel MKL libraries.
-If the paraemeter is not set the CMake will search for the library in the default location used by Intel MKL installer.
-Please consider that Intel MKL libraries are required only on x86/amd64 based systems.
-Accelerator library is required on Apple ARM based platforms instead.
+The optional MKL_LIB parameter is only considered on the x86/amd64 based system.
+If the parameter is set, then the CMAKE will look for the required Intel MKL libraries in the specified folder.
+If the paraemeter is not set then the CMake will search for the library in the default location used by the Intel MKL installer.

 ## Build Process